PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 The spelling “QEC instruction” is deliberate: it avoids collision with Python's `typing.Protocol` while preserving “QEC protocol” for an actual fault-tolerant realization.

+An intuitive analogy is a typed QEC gadget:

+- `QecInstr` is the gadget interface: named code-block/classical input and output types plus the declared logical relation or transformation;
+- `QecInstrImpl` is one selectable gadget realization;
+- `QecInstrPlan` is that realization bound to concrete patches, parameters, frame state, and a lowering context;
+- `InstrGraph` composes gadget instances by connecting compatible output values to later inputs.

+For example, logical CX has two active code-block inputs and returns two replacement active code-block values. `surface.transversal_cx` is one implementation whose `supports` method may additionally require matching patch layouts.
+Those geometry restrictions do not change the public two-input, two-output logical-CX contract.
+The same model covers identity syndrome extraction, type-changing code switching, arity-changing merge/split, preparation, and destructive measurement.
+“Gadget” is explanatory terminology;
+the API uses `QecInstr` because gadget has several narrower meanings in QEC.

 For example, these are one instruction with different implementations: